Dnyaneshwershelar2017/Demo/README.md

-# Demo
+# Demo from local
 This is my demo repository
 <br>
-Author: Dnyaneshwar Shelar
+Author: Dnyaneshwar Shelar!